tom-ash/cheat-sheets/README.md

 # JavaScript For Loop Cheat Sheet
-This is a supplement to [JavaScript For Loop](https://soundof.it/javascript-for-loop).
+This is a supplement to [soundof.it / JavaScript For Loop](https://soundof.it/javascript-for-loop).

 ## ES1 Classic For Loop
 The classic for loop was introduced in ES1.